MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Optimize Vaadin widgetsets
 * Remove Camel library and reduce the number of threads daemon
 * Theme color consistent fixed
+* Add outlook stmp help message

 **Bug Fixes**

-* Fix gzip response because Jetty 9.3 deprecate servlet gzip filter
+* Fix gzip response since the version 5.0.10 uses Jetty 9.3 deprecate servlet gzip filter
 * Can not change the default port 8080 on Windows
+* MyCollab can not run with Java 7
+* Can not run MyCollab in some rare cases due to the order of service beans is not controlled

 Version 5.0.10